 The process involves disclosing all your assets to Swiss authorities; this data is confidential in keeping with Swiss privacy laws.
 They will then determine what your annual cost of living – known as your “annual rent expense” – should be, and will generally apply a 7X multiple to that.

 The resulting lump sum tax should reach at least 400,000 Swiss francs at the federal levels, although some smaller cantons may reduce this.
 The cost of living in Switzerland isn’t exactly cheap – I’ve met Swiss millionaires who never considered hiring a maid – so hitting that threshold is not difficult.

 Today, about 5,100 families live in Switzerland under the lump sum taxation program.
 It should be noted that Switzerland does have both inheritance tax and wealth tax, and often applies that wealth tax based on actuarial tables rather than your actual wealth.
 Capital gains from certain Swiss assets like real estate are also levied in addition to your lump sum taxation.

-Italy’s proposition is simple: move to Italy and pay just 100,000 euros per year as your entire tax obligation.
+Italy’s proposition is simple: move to Italy, become a resident, and then apply to pay just 100,000 euros per year as your entire tax obligation.
 You can add a spouse, child, or extended family member for 25,000 euros each.
 Considering Italy’s ordinary progressive tax rates go up to 43% on incomes over a mere 75,000 euros, you don’t need to earn that much to save… and that 43% rate is before levies and local taxes.